jeyben/IOSLinkedInAPI/README.md

 IOSLinkedInAPI
 ==============
-A small non intrucive project that makes is easy to authenticate and authorize against LinkedIn using OAuth2.
+A small non intrucive library that makes it easy to authenticate and authorize against LinkedIn using OAuth2.
+The API uses a UIWebView to authenticate against LinkedIn.

-You end up with an accesstoken used to retrieve data from the LinkedIn api [https://developer.linkedin.com/apis]
+If the enduser is authenticated you end up with an accesstoken that is nessesary to retrieve data from the LinkedIn [API][https://developer.linkedin.com/apis]

 Example
 -------